How Much to Spend on Meta Ads for B2B SaaS in 2026

 What Is the Minimum Meta Ads Budget for Early-Stage B2B SaaS

-For early-stage B2B SaaS, a minimum of $2,500 to $5,000 per month gives you enough data for Meta's algorithm to learn.
-B2B audiences are smaller than consumer audiences, consideration cycles run longer, and cost per qualified lead typically lands between $150 and $250.
-Spending less than $2,500 monthly often means the algorithm never exits learning phase, which leaves you guessing about what's actually working.
+B2B audiences are smaller than consumer audiences, and cost per qualified lead typically lands between $150 and $250.
+Spending less than $2,500 monthly leaves the algorithm guessing—and you guessing about what's actually working.

 Monthly Budget